Towards Sustainable and Secure Reuse in Dependency Supply Chains: Initial Analysis of NPM packages at the End of the Chain: Research Agenda

 The characterization of end-of-chain packages is crucial to understanding their role in the software ecosystem and the strategic decisions around their reuse.
 These packages, with minimal dependencies, provide unique insights into how reuse can be optimized for stability and resilience in software projects.

-\begin{enumerate} \item \textbf{How can we characterize end-of-chain packages to better inform reuse decisions?} Approach: Explore the unique characteristics of end-of-chain packages, such as their autonomy, low dependency footprint, and stability.
-Track the history to explore whether these packages once had dependencies that they eventually absorbed or removed.
+The aim is to explore the behavioural and structural characteristics of end-of-chain packages, such as size, update frequency and popularity.

+\begin{enumerate} \item \textbf{Are core, highly-used packages more likely to have no dependencies?} As we discovered with \hyperref[sec:case1]{Case 1}, some of the most popular packages in the NPM ecosystem have no dependencies.
+We aim to assess whether there is a statistical correlation between popularity measures such as download count, dependent count, etc. and having no dependencies.

+\item \textbf{What types of functionality are often implemented by end-of-chain packages?} Many of the cases we investigated involved trivial, single purpose packages.
+These simple, limited scope libraries may lend themselves to having less dependencies.
+We ask whether certain problem domains are particularly likely to result in dependency-free implementations, either due to simplicity or to reduce attack surface.

+\item \textbf{Do end-of-chain libraries always begin with no dependencies, or do they emerge from reduction efforts?} Some packages may have once used dependencies that were later removed.
+We seek to track their history to understand how and why dependency reduction occurs over time.

+\item \textbf{What techniques do developers use to reduce dependencies, and how prevalent are they (e.g. bundling, reimplementation)?} We aim to understand the common techniques for reducing dependencies, based on the histories of existing end-of-chain packages. \end{enumerate}